West Howe Sound

-West Howe Sound, British Columbia is also known as Sunshine Coast Regional District (SCRD) Electoral Area F on the Sunshine Coast of British Columbia, Canada.
-It is bound on the south by the Town of Gibsons, on the west by Elphinstone SCRD Electoral Area E, on the east by Howe Sound, on the north by Squamish-Lillooet Regional District Electoral Area D, and on the southeast by Metro Vancouver Regional District Electoral Area A.
+West Howe Sound, also known as SCRD Electoral Area F, is an electoral area of the Sunshine Coast Regional District (SCRD), in British Columbia, Canada.
+It is bound on the south by the Town of Gibsons, on the west by Elphinstone (SCRD Electoral Area E), on the east by Howe Sound, on the north by Squamish-Lillooet Regional District Electoral Area D, and on the southeast by Metro Vancouver Regional District Electoral Area A.

-West Howe Sound includes the neighbourhoods of:
+West Howe Sound includes the unincorporated communities and islands of: